Alpha (Selena y Los Dinos album): Background and production

 In 1972, Abraham Quintanilla departed the doo-wop-turned Tejano music group Los Dinos.
-After dwindling ticket sales and a decline in popularity, Quintanilla refocused on financially supporting his growing family.
+Following dwindling ticket sales and waning popularity, Quintanilla refocused on financially supporting his growing family.
 The music business provided instability for Quintanilla, who received loans from his father that bailed him out of several failed investments he made for Los Dinos.
 Quintanilla moved his family to Lake Jackson, Texas from Corpus Christi, Texas in hopes of settling down.
-He found it difficult to retire from music and spent his free time singing.
+Though he stepped away from music, he kept singing in his spare time.
 After realizing that his youngest daughter Selena could sing, Quintanilla recalled, "I saw the continuation of my dreams."
 In 1980, Quintanilla opened a Tex-Mex restaurant with nine-year-old Selena fronting Southern Pearl, which included her older siblings 17-year-old A.B.
 Quintanilla on bass and 13-year-old Suzette Quintanilla on drums.
-After the restaurant failed due to the 1980s oil glut that resulted in a Texas recession in 1981, Abraham decided to promote the band, now called Selena y Los Dinos, and moved back to Corpus Christi after the family was evicted from their home.
+After the restaurant failed due to the 1980s oil glut, Abraham decided to promote the band, now called Selena y Los Dinos, and moved back to Corpus Christi after the family was evicted from their home.
 In 1983, Selena recorded her first singles "No Puedo Estar Sin Ti"/"Se Acabo Aquel Amor" and "Ya Se Va"/"Tres Veces No" on Freddie Records.
 The singles received little airplay and generated no sales.
 In 1984, Freddie Records released the group's first cassette album Selena y Los Dinos.
 The label provided little promotion and did not want to "waste money" on Selena y Los Dinos, preferring to promote bigger acts already signed by them.
 Freddie Records confronted Abraham that the group was premature and did not have faith that they would be a commercial threat, telling him "give [the group] another six years before [they would make] it".
 Abraham pulled Selena y Los Dinos from Freddie Records for Bob Grever's Cara Records.
 They recorded The New Girl in Town which was released on cassette in 1985.
-Grever's music producer Manny Guerra departed Cara and formed his own label G.P.
+Grever's music producer Manny Guerra departed Cara and formed his label G.P.
 Productions.
-He dissolved Selena y Los Dinos' contract with Cara and the group began recording under Guerra's label in 1986.
+He dissolved Selena y Los Dinos' contract with Cara, and the group began recording under Guerra's label in 1986.